PatSvedberg/historical_stockholm/README.md

         > remove: Total 10 (delta 1), reused 10 (delta 1)
         > Unpacking objects: 100% (10/10), done.
     ```

+    ## Push
+    1. Navigate to your local Git repository on your computer using your terminal or command prompt.
+    2. Make sure you are on the correct branch by running the command: `git branch`.
+If you're not on the correct branch, you can switch to it using: `git checkout <"branch-name">`.
+    3. Next, add the changes you have made to the file to the Git staging area using the command: git add <"filename">, or `git add .` to commit all files.
+This will prepare the changes for committing.
+    4. Commit the changes to the repository using the command: `git commit -m "Commit message"`.
+    5. Push the changes to the remote repository using the command: `git push`.
+This will update the file on the remote repository, making your changes available to others.

     # Content
     ## Media: